Continued from My 1st Craniosacral Therapy Appointment – Part 1)

 There is a sort of swell in the air.
 A shift.
 A vibration of hope.

 And -wham- now I’m following him on the path again.
 He was not walking towards the river.
 Opposite direction.
 Deeper into the woods.
 His clothes have changed.
-He has the proper attire on now, fit for the outdoors, for battle, and for anything worth being called wild.
+He has the proper attire on now, fit for him- outdoors, battle, fit for anything worth being called wild.
 And he was walking the path with sword strapped across his back, gleaming with light.

 I looked up ahead.
 Above the treetops, I could see a mountain in the distance.
 I knew this was where he was headed.